BOTANICAL ART & ARTISTS

 • Herbaria, Seed Banks and Fungaria

-• Botanic Gardens in the UK >
+• Old Botanic & Physic Gardens in London

-• Old Botanic Gardens in London
+• Botanic Gardens in the UK

 • Botanic Gardens in Ireland